How Much Does it Cost to Travel the World by Bicycle

 Hitchhiking trucks in Flores can be fun

-Well, the best thing when it comes to budget travel is that bicycle touring allows you to cut down the transportation costs to almost zero.
+Well, the best thing about budget travel is that bicycle touring lets you cut transportation costs to almost zero.

-Roro ferries are usually pretty cheap, you can go, for example, from South Korea to Japan with less than 60USD.
-Train and buses often take bicycles on board.
+Roro ferries are usually pretty cheap; you can go, for example, from South Korea to Japan for less than 60USD.
+Trains and buses often take bicycles on board.

 Flights are a different matter since some airlines charge large fees for sports equipment, research the airlines with the cheapest luggage fares, it might be worth spending a bit more on the ticket while getting a cheaper fee for your bike.